Delta L problem: Delta L (ΔL) problem

 The diameters of the cartridge are, logically, smaller than the appropriate diameters of the chamber.
 But the corresponding lengths "L1" and "L2" are larger.
-This condition results from the fact that the length of the junction cone becomes larger if the diameter becomes smaller.
+This condition results from the fact that the length of the junction cone becomes longer if the diameter becomes smaller.
 With most European cartridges, the dimension "S" is always identical.
 On the other hand, many American cartridge designs exhibit an oversize designated as delta L (ΔL).
 This leads to the situation that a cartridge manufactured at the upper tolerance limit can not be loaded into a chamber that was manufactured at the lower tolerance limit.
 Because cartridges are often manufactured in the lower dimensional tolerance limits and chambers tend to be manufactured in the higher dimensional tolerance limits, these problems are often avoided with (semi) automatic and repeating arms.
 The locking mechanism normally compensates a slight oversize of 0.02 mm – 0.03 mm without any problems.

 On the other hand this oversize is a major problem with break action and combination guns, which are less common in the United States than in Europe, because correct cartridges cannot be loaded into correct weapons in the event ΔL was not considered during manufacturing.
-Break barrel arms will not close when the cartridges and chamber dimensions are not in concert.
-For this reason, the chambers of break barrel arms are generally manufactured with reamers that take ΔL into account.
+Break-barrel arms will not close when the cartridges and chamber dimensions are not in concert.
+For this reason, the chambers of break-barrel arms are generally manufactured with reamers that take ΔL into account.

-Generally bolt-action and break barrel hunting rifles in C.I.P. regulated countries are not cut to the minimum C.I.P. chamber dimensions so this problem is mostly theoretical.
+Generally bolt-action and break-barrel hunting rifles in C.I.P.-regulated countries are not cut to the minimum C.I.P. chamber dimensions so this problem is mostly theoretical.
 The arms manufacturer SIG Sauer brands Blaser and Mauser are however known for hammer forging tight (but still C.I.P. conform) chambers in their Blaser R93 straight-pull bolt-action and Mauser M03 bolt-action switch barrel rifles and some rifle owners reported ΔL problems with those rifles.
 These problems can also occur with other European-made rifle brands.